All 71 people aboard a Russian passenger plane were killed when it crashed near Moscow, Russian officials said Sunday.

-The seven-year-old plane disappeared from the radar just minutes after departing from the capital city's second busiest airport and was falling up to 6,700 meters per minute in the last seconds of the crash, flight-tracking site FlightRadar24 reported.
+The seven-year-old plane disappeared from the radar just minutes after departing from the capital city's second largest airport, Domodedovo and was falling up to 6,700 meters per minute in the last seconds of the crash, flight-tracking site FlightRadar24 reported.

-Putin offered "his profound condolences to those who lost their relatives in the crash," according to his spokesman Dmitry Peskov.
+Russian President Vladimir Putin offered "his profound condolences to those who lost their relatives in the crash," his spokesman Dmitry Peskov said.

 U.S. President Donald Trump joined world leaders in offering condolences to Putin and the Russian people.
 "The United States is deeply saddened by the tragic deaths of those on board Saratov Airlines Flight 703.
 We send our condolences to the families of those who lost their lives and to the people of Russia," a statement released by the White House said.

-Shabby equipment and poor supervision plagued Russian civil aviation for years after the 1991 collapse of the Soviet Union, but the safety record has improved in recent years.
+Shabby equipment and poor supervision plagued Russian civil aviation for years after the 1991 collapse of the Soviet Union, but its safety record has improved in recent years.